-Most of the region is covered by three general electorates: Waikato, Hamilton West and Hamilton East, and two Māori electorates: Hauraki–Waikato and Te Tai Hauāuru.
+Most of the region is covered by three general electorates: Waikato, Hamilton West and Hamilton East.
+There are two Māori electorates: Hauraki–Waikato and Te Tai Hauāuru.

-Popular sports in Waikato include horse racing, rowing, motor sports, rugby union and rugby league.
+Popular sports in Waikato include horse racing, rowing, motor sports, netball, rugby union and rugby league.

 Heritage and art

-There are several museums in the region, including the Waikato Museum in Hamilton.
+There are several museums in the region, including Waikato Museum in Hamilton.

 Artists from Waikato have included musicians Tim and Neil Finn and the Topp Twins, writer Frank Sargeson and opera singer Malvina Major.